achasedev/Guildhall/Game/ReadMe.txt

 Press 'U' to immediate deactivate all chunks (they will immediately reactivate in activation order) Press 'R' to lock the raycast and draw a debug raycast for testing.
 Press 'R' again to unlock the raycast.
+Press 'Y' to toggle the raycast method from Step-and-Sample (slow) to Intercepts (fast)

 Press and hold 'T' to increase the scale to 10000x real time.